fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 Training time drops from 8.78 seconds to 2.44 seconds with 8 GPUs, achieving a **3.6× speedup**.
 Adding more GPUs significantly reduces training time and accelerates development cycles.
 The speedup becomes even more pronounced with larger workloads, as we'll see next.

+>NOTES: **Paragraph1**

+Paragraph2 _Paragraph3_ [hello](http://www.mocksphere.com)A modern Turing test The best researchers can step outside conventional patterns and see things differently.
+This question tests your ability to think creatively and analytically about how we communicate.
+Write up to 140 characters that our human reviewer will recognize as human but our AI reviewer will classify as AI-generated.

+>NOTEE

 ### Extended Training: CIFAR-10 with 20 Epochs

 For a more realistic workload, we tested ResNet18 on CIFAR-10 with 20 epochs.
 CIFAR-10 is larger and more complex than FashionMNIST, with 50,000 training images using 3-channel RGB images of 32×32 pixels.
 This better showcases the benefits of distributed training.